memtt/memtt.github.io/malt/doc/README.md

 MALT is a memory tool to find where you allocate your memory.
 It also provides you some statistics about memory usage and help to find memory leaks.

+It is done to be used on laguages : C, C++, Fortran, Rust.

+Python is also supported but currently as prototype status which needs to be enable with `--enable-python` at build time.

 ![MALT GUI](https://memtt.github.io/malt/images/screenshots/screenshot-12.png)

 Dependencies